choas/choas.github.io/_posts/2019-12-27-lua-and-swift-in-ios.md

 date:   2019-12-27 10:01 +0100
 image:  full-moon-415501_1280.jpg
 credit: https://pixabay.com/de/photos/vollmond-mond-nacht-dunkel-schwarz-415501/
-tags:   Swift Lua
+tags:   swift lua
 ---

 > I looked at Lua which it's pretty easy to integrate and is highly optimized, but I really hate the syntax.
 There is just too much that is goofy about Lua.
-I like my { braces }. -- [Ron Gilbert — Engine](https://blog.thimbleweedpark.com/engine)
+I like my { braces }. -- [Ron Gilbert: Engine](https://blog.thimbleweedpark.com/engine)

 This year I found the time to play [Thimbleweed Park](https://en.wikipedia.org/wiki/Thimbleweed_Park).
 A point-and-click adventure game by Ron Gilbert and Gary Winnick, who got famous for their 1987 game [Maniac Mansion](https://en.wikipedia.org/wiki/Maniac_Mansion).
 Ron Gilbert was also involved in [The Secret of Monkey Island](https://en.wikipedia.org/wiki/The_Secret_of_Monkey_Island) and the [SCUMM](https://en.wikipedia.org/wiki/SCUMM) game engine.